chiefy/chiefy.github.io.old/_posts/2015-02-24-up-and-running-w-boot2docker-fig-packer.markdown

 > [boot2docker](http://boot2docker.io/) is a lightweight Linux distribution based on Tiny Core Linux made specifically to run Docker containers.
 It runs completely from RAM, weighs ~27MB and boots in ~5s (YMMV).

 In case you aren't aware, or you've been living under a devops rock, [Docker](http://docker.io) is the new hotness in virtualization and container technology.
-I'm not going to get into it here, but there are a zillion posts around the interwebs describing what it is, and what it can help you accomplish for you.
+I'm not going to get into it here, but there are a zillion posts around the interwebs describing what it is, and what it can help you accomplish.

 Because Docker requires a specific Linux Kernel, [you can't use Docker exclusively with Darwin/OSX](https://docs.docker.com/installation/mac/), you must use a proxy VM to manage your Docker images and containers.
 This is where boot2docker comes in.